tIcers/complain_twitterbot/README.md

 # complain_twitterbot

-Twitter bot will complain by tweeting internet speed when internet provider can not actually provide you with good internet speed.
+Twitter bot will tweet your internet speed when your internet provider fails to deliver good internet speeds."

 # technolgies

-I mainly used selenium in python and OOP concept for the twitter bot.
+I mainly used selenium in python